-(16) Subsequent Events
+(15) Subsequent Events

-The Foundation evaluated subsequent events through April 30, 2017, which is the date the financial statements were available to be issued.
+The Foundation evaluated subsequent events through April 30, 2018, which is the date the financial statements were available to be issued.

-No subsequent events were identified that required adjustment to or disclosure within the financial statements.
+No subsequent events other than those disclosed above were identified that require adjustment to or disclosure within the financial statements.